 The Company has limited exposure to foreign exchange rate risk.
-The risk of fluctuation of foreign exchange rates on the bond issued totalling 10,000 million Yens (JPY) is fully hedged by a cross currency swap of the same notional other factors remaining constant, would lead to a decrease on equity in the amount of 398 thousand euros as of 31 December 2020 (1,378 thousand euros as of 31 December 2019), while a decrease of 5% of that exchange rate would lead to an increase on equity in the amount of 438 thousand euros as of 31 December 2020 (293 thousand euros as of 31 December 2019).
+The risk of fluctuation of foreign exchange rates on the bond issued totalling 10,000 million Yens (JPY) is fully hedged by a cross currency swap of the same notional amount.

+An increase of 5% in the exchange rate of Euro/JPY, with reference to 31 December 2020, all other factors remaining constant, would lead to a decrease on equity in the amount of 398 thousand Euros as of 31 December 2020 (1,378 thousand Euros as of 31 December 2019), while a decrease of 5% of that exchange rate would lead to an increase on equity in the amount of 438 thousand Euros as of 31 December 2020 (293 thousand Euros as of 31 December 2019).